Code-Inside/Blog/_posts/2015-09-29-wpf-chrome-embedded-and-webapi-selfhosting.md

         }
     }

-__The controller code: Simple ApiController which reads a embedded HTML file __
+__The controller code: Simple ApiController which reads a embedded HTML file.__

 	public class DemoController : ApiController
     {